AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 ## Why another Kafka transport?

 Existing packages for Kafka + Symfony Messenger are outdated or don't cover advanced event streaming use cases.
-Additionally, Symfony Messenger's serialization has limitations for event streaming scenarios:

 **Default PHP Serialization**: Messenger uses PHP's native serializer by default, which produces binary data that's only readable by PHP applications - not suitable for multi-language architectures.